Pavaka/Pygorithms/README.md

 To use the library you just need to import the algorithms module or some part of its content and use the desired algorithm function.

-Install with:
+Install, with terminal open in the package directory use command:
- - pip install Algorithms
+ - python setup.py install

 Example usage:
- - from algoritthms.knapsack_problem_DP import knapsack_problem_DP as KPDP
+ - from algorithms.knapsack_problem_DP import knapsack_problem_DP as KPDP

 The library contains: